-BUFFALO SPRINGS LAKE, TX (KCBD) - 25-year-old Gabriela Esquivel of Lubbock was indicted by a Lubbock Grand Jury on Tuesday, charged with money laundering after being found with nearly $11,000 in cash during a traffic stop at Buffalo Springs Lake.
+BUFFALO SPRINGS LAKE, TX (KCBD) - 25-year-old Gabriela Esquivel of Lubbock was indicted by a Lubbock Grand Jury on Tuesday, charged with money laundering.
+Officials say she was found with nearly $11,000 in cash during a traffic stop at Buffalo Springs Lake.

 The warden pulled the vehicle over and as he was approaching, his incident report says he could smell the strong odor of marijuana coming from the open driver's side window.

-The Game Warden noticed an infant in a car seat in the back seat of the vehicle.
+The Game Warden noticed an infant in the back seat of the vehicle.

 The passenger in the vehicle asked if she could get out and tend to the fussing infant.
 She was allowed and she got out of the vehicle with a yellow bag in her hand.